 The Howell Nature Center, through mutual love and respect, teaches people to be faithful caretakers of one another and the world around us.
 With over 225 acres to wander during your stay and over 70 animal ambassadors to get to know, it is the perfect place to enjoy a relaxing weekend focusing on your health and wellness.

 Our mission is to create an immersive gathering in nature centered on the power of community to heal your mind, body and spirit.
 Start your day in silent meditation floating on the lake.
 Learn the gentle healing power of Taichi under the forest canopy.
 Get a good dose of Vitamin N on our guided herbal nature walk.
 Return to the rhythm of life during a drum circles around the camp fire.

 The Howell Nature Center offers six lodges with bunk bed sleeping quarters.
 Each lodge offers features, such as fireplaces, kitchens (only one lodge does not have a kitchen for public use), and different views of our property.
 Your meals will be included however feel free to bring non-perishable snacks.
 Lodges also have air conditioning, heat, and are carpeted.
 Indoor restrooms and shower facilities are standard.
 Of course you may decide to wake up in the morning with a dip in the lake!
-Please bring your own linens and towels.
+Please bring your own linens, pillows, blankets and towels.
 Lights out at 10 pm so you don’t disturb your roommates who may wish to go to sleep early.
 We didn’t even ask if they have wifi because we hope you will unplug for the weekend!